The Super Mario Bros. Super Show!: Mario All Stars

 The second set of reruns was created for The Family Channel in 1994 as a programming package entitled Mario All Stars, inspired by the video game title Super Mario All-Stars that was released the previous year.
 The format of the rerun focused on primarily the cartoons featured in The Super Mario Bros.
 Super Show! alongside those from the Super Mario World series.
 Prior to being re-edited for this package, the network aired reruns of the program (artificially slowed down due to removing The Legend of Zelda previews) including the original live-action segments before they were discontinued to make way to the package's layout.
-The package was rebroadcast by the USA Network from 8 January to 6 June 1997.
+The package was rebroadcast by the USA Network from January 8 to June 6, 1997.
 The theme song was the end credits theme of Super Mario World.

-Although clips from the Super Mario Bros.
-3 cartoons were used in promos for the show, none of the show's episodes were featured.
+Although clips from The Adventures of Super Mario Bros.
+3 were used in promos for the show, none of the show's episodes were featured.

+Remastered version

+The WildBrain remaster was criticized by some audiences for using AI upscaling.
+Here, the title was accidentally changed from "Super" to "Suele".

+In 2026, the show's current rights owner, Canadian media holdings company WildBrain, remastered the series alongside a selection of other shows.

+The remastered version made its television debut on MeTV Toons beginning on March 30, 2026, airing from Monday to Friday.
+Animation World Network noted that timing of series' release coincided with the theatrical release of The Super Mario Galaxy Movie on April 1 of the same year.
+Following the series' premiere on the network, some audiences criticized the episodes for using botched AI upscaling.
+This included an accidental change in the title card from "Super", where it instead read "Suele".
+WildBrain later clarified that while the team behind the remasters did use AI for assistance, the errors were made due to the quality of the prints used and that they would correct any errors that the AI software would produce.